-Whilst his advisors were calling the Tory plans to cut workers’ rights “bonkers”, Vince Cable was penning a piece for today’s Sun in which he says:
+Whilst his advisers were calling the Tory plans to cut workers’ rights “bonkers”, Vince Cable was penning a piece for The Sun in which he says:

 Britain has a great workforce: hard working, flexible and loyal.

 They are the ones, as well as entrepreneurs and small businesses, who will get the country moving again…

 Some people think that if labour rights were stripped down to the most basic minimum, employers would start hiring and the economy would soar again.

 British workers are an asset, not just a cost for company bosses.

 That is why I am so opposed to the ideological zealots who want to encourage British firms to fire at will.
 Those who want to shake up the law need to realise that the days in the 70s and 80s when the unions ruled the roost have long since gone.